-The UW Writing Center has familiarity with the WIF proposal process and can provide valuable feedback.
+The UW Writing Center has familiarity with the WIF proposal process and can provide general writing support and valuable feedback.
 You can also contact Beth Tryon, Assistant Director, Community-Engaged Scholarship (firstname.lastname@example.org) with any logistical questions.

 Do I need to use citations in my project description?

 Yes.
 Use citations and references if you are using specific sources to put your application together.

 Do I need to use an official transcript?

 No. Unofficial transcripts are fine and can be found through your MyUW webpage.
 Photocopies of official transcripts are also acceptable.

 Can I attach an addendum if I have information that doesn’t fit in the proposal?